Using Sentinel MCP in VS Code

 It is easy to get running, easy to experiment with, and very effective for understanding how MCP works under the hood.

-More importantly, it reinforces that MCP is a capability layer, not a complete solution.
+More importantly, this exercise reinforces that MCP is a capability layer, not a complete solution.
 How you apply it, whether through agents, deterministic workflows, or a hybrid approach, is where the real design decisions come into play.

 Bonus Content